-Reliability and security is a key requirement for all products, services and solutions delivered by Unify.
-This requirement is supported by a comprehensive security software development lifecycle that applies to all new products or product versions being developed from design phase until end of life of the product.
+Reliability and security are key requirements for all products, services and solutions delivered by Unify.
+These requirement are supported by a comprehensive security software development lifecycle that applies to all new products or product versions being developed from their design phase until the end of life of the product.